5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 Let's select and transfer only desired photos from iPhone to iPhone based on the following instructions:

-Step 1: Launch dr.fone on your computer and click right on the "Transfer" option from the main window.
+Step 1: Launch dr.fone on your computer and click right on the "Phone Manager" option from the main window.

 Step 2: Connect both iPhones to your PC using a lightning cable.
 They will be detected by the dr.fone software shortly.
 Click on the upper left corner of the interface to select one of them as the source iPhone.
 The other one will be the destination iPhone to receive photos.